SrivathsanNayak/ethical-hacking-notes/TryHackMe/CompleteBeginner/README.md

   * Brute force - attacking cryptography by trying every different password or key.
   * Cryptanalysis - attacking cryptography by finding a weakness in underlying maths.
   * Rainbow table - lookup table of hashes to plaintexts.
+  * Ciphertext - encrypted plaintext.
+  * Cipher - method of encrypting/decrypting data; could be cryptographic or non-cryptographic.
+  * Encryption - transforming data into ciphertext using cipher.
+  * Key - information required to decrypt ciphertext and get plaintext.
+  * Passphrase - password used to protect key.
+  * Asymmetric encryption - uses different keys to encrypt/decrypt.
+  * Symmetric encryption - uses same keys to encrypt/decrypt.

 * To protect against rainbow tables, add salt to the passwords.